In the old days before the interstates, federal, state and county highways were the only way to get into Florida from the northern states.

 These routes take you through the places that are still authentic Old Florida.

-The routes described in these web pages begin in north Florida and continue south starting with US-17 on the east and US-301 on the west.
+The routes described in these web pages begin in north Florida and continue south starting with US-1 and State Road A1A on the east coast and US-301 on the west.

 Remember that most of these routes get combined with other federal and state highways so the signage can be confusing.